'Human cost of healthcare failure': Sick wait under leaking tent at North Shore ED

 The Herald was sent photos from a disgruntled visitor showing a patient, this week, waiting under the leaky tent outside the hospital's emergency department.
 With the photos, the visitor wrote: "state of our health system".

-The tent area is part of a Covid triage system in attempt to keep the virus away from sick patients who had been infected.
+The tent area is part of a Covid triage system in an attempt to keep the virus away from patients.
 It has been in place for more than two years and hospital officials stressed "patients didn't stay there for long" before they were moved into a "solid cabin" and then ED.

 As of yesterday, North Shore Hospital had 108 active Covid-positive inpatients - the most for New Zealand's hospitals.

-The Herald agreed not to publish the photos for patient privacy reasons.
+The Herald agreed not to publish the photo of the elderly patient for privacy reasons.

 The photos come after a survey - conducted by the New Zealand Women in Medicine (NZWIM) Charitable Trust, including responses from more than 900 New Zealand doctors - warned a "catastrophic collapse" of the healthcare workforce loomed.